 It seems to take a long time for Captain Kirk to come to the conclusion that the mission is “hazardous.”
-Spock tries to counsel him that he was under orders to explore it, but at this point they have lost three crewmembers.
+Spock tries to counsel him that he was under orders to explore it, but at this point, they have lost three crewmembers.
 Granted, they are the typical “red shirts” of Starfleet – nameless actors for the day that viewers are not invested in.
-The first crewman dies, the planet is still beautiful.
-The second crewman dies, Kirk is still extolling how beautiful the planet is.
+The first crewman dies, but the planet is still beautiful.
+The second crewman dies, but Kirk is still extolling how beautiful the planet is.
 The third one – suddenly his views are different.
 I would have thought there would be some caution advised after the first one was killed by the plant spores or when Spock discovered the exploding rocks.

 The People of Vaal deliver food to Vaal when he is “hungry” which doesn’t make sense.
 If it’s a machine, it has no use for nourishment.
-This would hint at some kind of biomechanical being, but that’s never explored further.
+This would hint at some kind of biomechanical being, but that’s never been explored further.

 The acting here is pretty good, even with the faults in the writing.
 There’s a definite camaraderie among the regular crew of the Enterprise now.
 Spock and McCoy bicker affectionately with each other.
 The guest cast does what it can with what they have.
 Being human-like beings with just a little bit different hair and makeup can make it tough to be convincing as an entirely different species.
 Keep a sharp eye out for David Soul as one of the People of Vaal.